Jetstar Japan: Corporate structure and capitalisation

 The head office of Jetstar Japan is in Narita, Chiba Prefecture.
-The airline is owned by Qantas (33.3%), Japan Airlines (33.3%), Mitsubishi Corporation (16.7%), and Century Tokyo Leasing Corporation (16.7%).
+The airline is owned by Japan Airlines (50%), Century Tokyo Leasing Corporation (16.7%) and Australian flag-carrier Qantas (33.3%), who own the Jetstar brand.
 Total capitalisation committed to the new airline has been up to ¥12 billion.
+Prior to 2019, Mitsubishi Corporation owned a 16.7% stake in the airline which was purchased by Japan Airlines in 2019, increasing its stake from 33.3% to 50%.

 In November 2013, Qantas and Japan Airlines each injected ¥5.5 billion of fresh capital in the form of non-voting shares.
 This kept the ownership structure the same however both Qantas and Japan Airlines economic interest in Jetstar Japan rose to 45.7% each.

 In November 2014, Qantas and Japan Airlines each agreed to inject a further ¥5.5 billion of fresh capital in the form of non-voting shares.
 This capital injection was to be undertaken in two tranches and was the second re-capitalisation in under a year.
-The issuance of non-voting shares kept the ownership structure the same however both Qantas and Japan Airlines economic interest in Jetstar Japan rose to 47.1% each.
+The issuance of non-voting shares kept the ownership structure the same, however, both Qantas' and Japan Airlines' economic interest in Jetstar Japan rose to 47.1% each.
 The first tranche totaling ¥7 billion was injected in November 2014 with the second tranche of ¥4 billion paid in July 2015.

 In August 2015, at the announcement of Qantas' annual financial results, it was revealed that further capital injections would take place into Jetstar Japan totaling ¥10 billion.
 No dates were announced for when the capital would be injected, although it was planned to be done in two tranches with the first consisting of ¥7 billion, and the second of ¥3 billion.